 GED Testing Service is a joint venture of Pearson VUE, one of the world’s leading education publishing companies, and the American Council on Education (ACE), a nonprofit organization that published the GED exam for more than seven decades.

-The GED exam includes four subject tests that are aligned to the National Common Core Standards.
+The GED exam includes four subject tests that are aligned with the National Common Core Standards.
 Currently, there are two ways to take the GED test, online and at state-designated test dedicated centers.

 Center-Based GED Test